Access all blog posts at: https://digitalbloggers.com/articles/elysiumspassage

 In 1952 my mother and I moved to Whitehorse, Yukon where she worked at a native school for a few years.
 There was little pay, other than being provided room and board for us.
 However, that was sufficient since she wanted to get away from her grief by surrounding herself with wonderful people while helping others.

 In 1957 we moved not far away to a town about 50 miles south of Edmonton that I graduated from in 1967.
 I was active in almost all sports including hockey, baseball, football, gymnastics and track and field, etc.

 After I moved back to Alberta, I settled in Calgary to attend university over the next six years.

 I graduated with a Bachelors degree in Philosophy/English in 1975) and then a Bachelor’s degree in Education in 1977.
-Later I took a few graduate level courses because I intended to enroll in graduate studies one day.
+Later I took a few graduate-level courses because I intended to enrol in graduate studies one day.
 In total, I have 10 years of post-secondary education.

 I began my land development company in 1979 with several holdings across the province before expanding into Midland and Austin, Texas.
 After having little or nothing as a student, and then rapidly becoming relatively prosperous, I lost it all in the early 1980s primarily due to the federal government’s National Energy Programme that decimated the local province’s economy.
 With my land assets depreciating to just a fraction of what I paid, I lost most everything, including my home.
 By 1984 it was all over.

 I closed my business and moved back to Calgary to start over again by returning to commercial real estate brokerage with Colliers International.
 This time it was a tough grind after the big crash in the old patch, but I slowly built my assets up again while leasing downtown office space.

 My first son, Daniel, was born in 1982 and my second son, Andrew, was born in 1985.
 Throughout the years, I’ve maintained excellent relations with both sons and see them regularly.